- Open Source CEO by Bill Kerr

 Ernest Henry Shackleton (CVO OBE FRGS FRSGS) (15 February 1874 ā 5 January 1922) was an Anglo-Irish Antarctic explorer who led three British expeditions to the Antarctic.
 He was one of the principal figures of the period known as the Heroic Age of Antarctic Exploration and a revered figure of the age.

-Lacking the fame he so richly desired while he was alive, Shackletonās name is now synonymous with leadership, heroism, adventure, and for some, expedition grade parkas.
+Lacking the fame he so richly desired while he was alive, Shackletonās name is now synonymous with leadership, heroism, adventure, and, for some, expedition-grade parkas.
 His story is as relevant today as ever before.

 Early years